reiver/reiver-fediverse-archetypes/README.md

 ## Contra Musk

 A **Contra Musk** is reactionary who left Twitter and joined the the Fediverse (usually on a Mastodon community server) because of their dislike of Elon Musk.
-This dislike of Elon Musk stems from Musk being critical the U.S. Democratic Party and some instances of U.S. left-wing politics.
+This dislike of Elon Musk stems from Musk being critical the U.S. Democratic Party and some instances of U.S. left-wing politics, as well as expressing that he would vote for Republican Party candidates due to his dissatisfaction with incumbent U.S. Democratic Party members.

 Most of the **Contra Musks** joined the Fediverse on or after November 2022.

 ### Wants

+* wants not to be on a Elon Mush run Twitter

 ### Problems

+* loosing some aspects of their pre-Elon Musk Twitter experience when they joined Mastodon

 ---